 Files with the file header

-ICU messages files are automatically converted to Memsource tags.
-Segments with ICU messages cannot contain any inline elements.
+ICU messages are automatically converted to Memsource tags.
+Files with ICU messages cannot contain any inline elements.

 Data from the

 <note>element will be displayed in the Context window.

 Segments imported as Confirmed are saved to the project translation memory in Write mode.

 Standard segmentation is applied.
 If not selected, one element will be one segment.
 This may result in multiple sentences per segment.
 If selected but one element is still one segment, the reason can be that the attribute canResegment="no" is present in the file.
 To push the segmentation, change it to "yes".

 If the target segment is empty, the text in the source element is segmented.
 This behavior cannot be changed by enabling/disabling the option or adjusting segmentation rules.